 - Companies that are recovering from financial difficulties

-How does accounts receivable factoring compare to borrowing from a bank?
+How do accounts receivable factoring compare to borrowing from a bank?

 The difference between accounts receivable factoring and a bank loan are significant, although both can generate needed capital for your business.